-4.3 In Section I.A of Chapter V of their Reply, Joint Appellants challenge three elements of Qatar's position concerning the legal standard governing the negotiation requirement, characterising all three of them as "wrong".
-In this section, Qatar responds to those challenges and shows why it is Joint Appellants who are mistaken.

-- 1. Article 84 does not require a disputing Party to attempt to negotiate if the other side entirely refuses to negotiate - 4.4 Qatar's Counter-Memorial showed that after severing diplomatic relations, Joint Appellants at all times took the view that there was "nothing to negotiate" with Qatar unless it adhered to their facially unreasonable 13 Demands, which themselves were "non-negotiable".
-173 Qatar also explained that Article 84 of the
+- 4.3 In Section I.A of Chapter V of their Reply, Joint Appellants challenge three elements of Qatar's position concerning the legal standard governing the negotiation requirement, characterising all three of them as "wrong".
+In this section, Qatar responds to those challenges and shows why it is Joint Appellants who are mistaken. - 1.
+Article II, Section 2 does not require a disputing Party to attempt to negotiate if the other side entirely refuses to negotiate - 4.4 Qatar's Counter-Memorial showed that after severing diplomatic relations, Joint Appellants at all times took the view that there was "nothing to negotiate" with Qatar unless it adhered to their facially unreasonable 13 Demands, which themselves were "non-negotiable".
+174 Qatar also explained that Article II, Section

-173 QCM (A), paras.
+174 QCM (B), paras.
 1.12, 4.30, 4.41.

-Chicago Convention does not require a disputing party to attempt to negotiate if the other disputing party refuses to negotiate ab initio, 174 as Joint Appellants did.
+2 of the IASTA does not require a disputing party to attempt to negotiate if the other disputing party refuses to negotiate ab initio, 175 as Joint Appellants did.

-4.5 Joint Appellants' Reply does not argue that they were open to negotiation with Qatar about the aviation prohibitions (or any other subject).
+- 4.5 Joint Appellants' Reply does not argue that they were open to negotiation with Qatar about the aviation prohibitions (or any other subject).
 They never once dispute the fact that they refused to negotiate ab initio.
 Indeed, they maintain that position to this day.
-As recently as 20 June 2019, for example, Saudi Arabia's Foreign Minister reportedly stated that dialogue with Qatar was "ruled out ... unless it changes its behavior".
-175

-4.6 Rather than argue that dialogue with Qatar was possible, Joint Appellants instead take the position that, even in such circumstances, the first disputing party must still make an attempt to negotiate.
-Qatar considers this self-evidently absurd.

-4.7 It is true that the Court in both Georgia v.
+As recently as 20 June 2019, Saudi Arabia's Foreign Minister reportedly stated that dialogue with Qatar was "ruled out ... unless it changes its behavior".
+There is no indication that Joint Appellants hold a different position. - 4.6 Rather than argue that dialogue with Qatar was possible, Joint Appellants instead take the position that, even in such circumstances, the first disputing party must still make an attempt to negotiate.177 Qatar considers this self-evidently absurd. - 4.7 It is true that the Court in both Georgia v.
 Russian Federation and Obligation to Extradite or Prosecute held that the "precondition of negotiation" requires "at the very least ... a genuine attempt ... to engage in discussions with the other disputing party, with a view to resolving the dispute".
-177 But neither case involved the circumstance presented here: the counter-party's immediate and total refusal to talk at any time, in any forum, on any subject.
+178 But neither case involved the circumstance presented here: the counter-party's immediate and total refusal to talk at any time, in any forum, on any subject.
 The question of the

-174 Ibid., paras.
+175 Ibid., paras.
 4.20, 4.36.

-175 Ramadan Al Sherbini, "Iran to face 'strong response' if it closes Strait of Hormuz", Gulf News (20 June 2019) (QR (A) Vol. II, Annex 11).
+176 Ramadan Al Sherbini, "Iran to face 'strong response' if it closes Strait of Hormuz", Gulf News (20 June 2019) (QR (B) Vol. II, Annex 11).

-176 BESUR, paras.
+177 BEUR, paras.
 5.10(a), 5.11-5.31.

-177 Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
+178 Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
 Russian Federation), Preliminary Objections, Judgment, I.C.J.
 Reports 2011, para.
 157; Questions Relating to the Obligation to Prosecute or Extradite (Belgium v.
 Senegal), Judgment, I.C.J.
 Reports 2012, para.
 57.